SubconsciousCompute/npcap-rs/README.md

 - Install Npcap from [here](https://npcap.com/#download)
 - Download Npcap SDK and extract the SDK in the source tree under third-party folder
+- Set the NPCAP_RS_LIB_DIR to the directory where library is installed.

 # Usage

 You can enable these optional features for additional functionality.
 - http-parse - Parses HTTP headers